 New and alternative payment use has increased, of course, but the report's infographic alone shows how cash is still by far the most widely used form of payment in all regions of the world and cash in circulation is growing...

-As it turns out, all this 'cash is dead or dying' hype is no more than hearsay and not at all based on reality.
-In terms of the public's relationship with cash, it is clear that it is demanded across all continents.
+As it turns out, all this 'cash is dead or dying' hype is misinformation.
+In terms of the public's relationship with cash, it is clear that cash is in high demand across all continents.
 As the G4S report shows, both per continent and on a global level, cash is not just important... it is increasingly important.

 “Cash remains fundamental in our day to day global economy.
 The evidence shows that contrary to popular opinion, demand for cash is growing in absolute terms and relative to GDP."